Spend two months in China with a Generation UK internship

 - be at least 18 years old

-- be currently enrolled full-time at a UK university or have graduated from a UK university within the past year
+- be currently enrolled full-time at a university in England or Northern Ireland, or have graduated from one within the past year

 - have completed at least one academic year at university